bcahn7/STAT545-hw-Kozik-Pavel/README.md

 I then used what was avaliable on the [**sample template**](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/hw01_sample_readme.md) to model my own work from.
 Much of what was here was useful.
 Issues I encountered were googled for solutions but no particular tutorial was used.

+I did however spend some time learning and reviewing [**ggplot**](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf) and various summary statistics it can graph.

 One issue I had was learning to center items.
 For instance, centering an image is different than centering a figure embedded within R code.
 Centering an image requires using the < center > command whereas centering a figure embedded in R required using fig.align="center".
+Similarly sometimes text was too distant from images.